 U.S. Army Reserve Tuition Subsidy

 The 9th RSC has received approval for the Pacific Reserve Education Program (PREP).
 Take your approved form DA2171 to any campus Cashier's Office by the appropriate payment deadline.
 You are responsible for paying any remaining tuition and fees not covered by PREP.
 Contact your Army Reserve unit commander for more information.

 The U.S. Department of Veterans Affairs approves applications and makes decisions about eligibility, payments and issuance of checks.

 Each campus Veteran's Affairs Certifying Official is responsible for certifying and monitoring veterans' enrollment, academic progress, and other academic information.
 Visit the U.S. Department of Veterans Affairs website http://www.gibill.va.gov/ for more information.

 Post 9/11 GI Bill (Chapter 33)

 Refunds due to changes in registration after the first day of the term will be sent to the student.
-Refunds due to non-attendance will be sent to VA.
+Refunds due to non-attendance of all classes will be sent to VA.
 If funds are returned to the VA because you did not officially withdraw from the University, you will be responsible for all tuition and fee charges incurred.